Eunnylans/Eunnylans/README.md

 ------

 - 🔭 I’m currently enrolled in WBS Coding School
-- 🌱 I’m currently learning NodeJS, Express, SQL, MongoDb, and backend related tools
+- 🌱 I’m currently learning TypeScript, NodeJS, Express, SQL, MongoDb, and backend related tools
 - 👯 I’m looking forward to collaborating on Interesting Projects
 - 🤔 I’m looking for help with Angular and NestJs
 - 💬 Ask me about Anything i will be 100% honest